First NASA Osiris-Rex images show incredible touchdown on asteroid Bennu

 Osiris-Rex tags a boulder

 Around 24 hours after the operation, NASA shared the first images of the touchdown operation captured by the spacecraft.
 The Tagsam moves into position and its sampling head makes contact with Bennu's surface before the explosive burst of nitrogen is fired.
-The operation kicks up a ton of debris, which flies around the acquisition arm.
+The operation kicks up a ton of debris that flies around the acquisition arm.
 It's really something!

 Although the above GIF appears relatively fast, the operation proceeded much more delicately.
 The arm was lowered at around 10 centimeters per second, much slower than walking pace, when it contacted the sample site.